braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_import.md

 Malformed rows and rows lacking an external ID will not be imported.
 All other errors can be imported, but may interfere with filtering when creating a segment.

 {% alert warning %}
 Errors are based solely on data type and file structure.
-For example, a poorly formatted email address would still be imported, as it can still be parsed as a string.
+For example, a poorly formatted email address would still be imported as it can still be parsed as a string.
 {% endalert %}

 ![CSV Import Errors][6]